vision

-The evolution from Homo Sapiens to Homo Architectus was possible thanks to forests.
-In forests, architecture was born; to forests, it must return.
-It is time for Homo Architectus to evolve into Homo Arboreus.
+Our evolution, from Homo Sapiens to Homo Architectus, was possible thanks to forests.
+In forests, architecture was born.
+To forests, it must return.
+And now, it's time for Homo Architectus to evolve into Homo Arboreus.

 Thomas Allocca